PrinceMerluza/purecloud-spotify-presence-app/README.md

 3. Take care of refreshing Spotify token (defaulted to 1 hour).
 Spotify does not support implicit grant to refresh the token.

+4. Change flair backgroud color based on playback status.

+5. Add artist name to the status message.

 #### Known Bugs

 1. After PureCloud implicit grant, it will sometimes fail to go to the Spotify app page.